 “Now with bright holly all your temples strow, with laurel green and sacred mistletoe”.
 John Gray’s book ‘Trivia’ 1716.

-Like many of the evergreens, bay laurel was thought to protect against thunder and lightning.
-Sacred to the sun it was used to expel household smells.
+Like many evergreens, bay laurel was thought to protect against thunder and lightning.
+Sacred to the sun it was used to get rid of household smells.

 Druids performed rituals in yew groves as well as oak groves.
 Connected to sacred wells and springs the yew’s symbolism of death clung to it more than its symbolism of eternity.

 Some people used to burn the old evergreens while others believed this to be unlucky.
-(Folk-lore, vol. 2 ).
-In Staffordshire, people were known to keep some of their Christmas evergreens all year so as to prevent their house being struck by lightning (Folk-lore, vol. 7, 1896).
+In Staffordshire, people were known to keep some of their Christmas evergreens all year to prevent their house being struck by lightning.
 In old farm houses a mistletoe bush hung from the kitchen ceiling until the following Christmas Eve, when it was burned and a fresh one was put up.